sagemathinc/cocalc-docker/README.md

  docker run --name=cocalc -d -v ~/cocalc:/projects -p 7100:443 sagemathinc/cocalc-v2-lite-aarch64
  ```

 **VERSION NOTE:** The sagemathinc/cocalc Docker image is currently not backward compatible with sagemathinc/cocalc\-v2, since sagemathinc/cocalc uses the deprecated PostgreSQL version 10, whereas cocalc\-v2 uses PostgreSQL version 14, and we haven't implemented an automated upgrade path yet.
+That said, [using the standard pg_dumpall and psql tools to export and import the database seems to work fine](https://github.com/sagemathinc/cocalc-docker/issues/193).

 ## Connecting to https://localhost